Poland: Poverty ratio

 Source The World Bank

 The latest value from 2022 is 11.8 percent, a decline from 12.2 percent in 2021.
 In comparison, the world average is 21.55 percent, based on data from 34 countries.
 Historically, the average for Poland from 2020 to 2022 is 11.93 percent.
 The minimum value, 11.8 percent, was reached in 2020 while the maximum of 12.2 percent was recorded in 2021.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+See the global rankings or world map for that indicator or use the country comparator to compare trends over time.

 Select indicator